ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 ## Implementation / Design

 We will change the whole process of ingesting the data and rendering it in the canvas.
 The main changes are the data structures used and the process from single threaded to multi threaded.
-We expect that using better structured data we will gain access time which will improve the rendering and allow distributing the workload if necessary.
+We expect that using better structured data will lead to time improvements when iterating over values which will improve the rendering and allow distributing the workload if necessary.
 Moreover, the adoption of thread based processing will free the main thread of the browser to handle user requests and other page events, while allowing us to scale in the future by parallel processing if the need arises.

 The detailed plan can be found in the azure HLD [Faster Rendering of Large Wafer Maps HLD](https://ni.visualstudio.com/DevCentral/_git/Skyline?path=/docs/design-documents/Ozone/Requirements/Optimize-Wafer-Map-to-Handle-NXP-s-340k-die-per-wafer-data-set/Faster-rendering-of-Large-Wafer-Maps.md&version=GC00f8bb9e698a7310f68fa54395eee63a99cec368&_a=preview).